 Any environmentally-conscious consumer would not say no to a mini compost bin right in their own kitchen.
 This makes a countertop kitchen compost bin an ideal gift for them.
 It’s usually made of either tin or ceramics.
 Some can even keep up to a gallon of food waste.
 Aside from keeping rotting compost odor-free, they also make a nice kitchen decor.

 Check out this list by Country Living if you’re not sure which compost bin to buy.

 Unknown to many, regular paper plates have a thin plastic lining that remains long after the paper component has rotted away.
 Compostable paper plates, on the other hand, make parties and gatherings truly environmentally friendly.
 They’re made entirely of biodegradable materials so they decompose easily.
 You can throw them together with any leftover foods in your compost pit and you’ll get a cheap organic fertilizer after a few weeks.

 Looking for the perfect gift for a certified thalassophile?
 A beach clean-up kit will surely make them more excited to go to the ocean every single day.
 Yes, it won’t be able to do much in the way of keeping people from dumping their wastes in the water.
 But with tonnes of plastic wastes ending up in our oceans daily, every little effort to clean it up can go a long way.

 Most beach clean-up kits consist of reusable tote bags and gloves.
 Though some also include hand sanitizers and containers for sharp objects.
-Some of the most popular beach clean up kits are 4Ocean and Pacific Aura Botanicals.
+Check out one of the most popular beach clean up kits from 4Ocean.